Vietnam, Kambodia, Thailand, Malaysia, Singapore and Indonesia with Borneo

 Cycling is not allowed on the Highway Express so I was ”picked up” by the tow truck!!

 I naively thought they would give me a ride to the city center, but no such luck!
-They found an exit on the side and dropped me off there.
+They found an exit on the side of theexpress highway and dropped me off there.

 Now I was completely lost.
 Google Maps offered some help, but after another half an hour or so without even finding a bus and it was almost black dark outside so I had to ask for help at a small airport.